Running Hippius Blockchain Node

 - 🚀 Set up and run Arion Miner - Required to start mining!

-The blockchain node and IPFS must remain running in the background.
+The blockchain node must remain running in the background.
 The Arion Miner is what actually performs storage mining operations.
-You need all three components (blockchain node, IPFS, and Arion miner) running to earn rewards.
+You need both components (blockchain node and Arion miner) running to earn rewards.